mike632t/x11-calc/README.md

 To  build the simulator on Linux check that you have all the  prerequisites installed  then  download the source code from github and unzip it  (a  new folder  will  be created to automatically).
-Then change directory  to  the new folder run 'make all' to build all the available simulators.
+Then change directory  to  the new  folder run 'make all' on linux or '@make all' on VMS to build all  the simulators.

 e.g: